Main page content

 Sec.
 7 Payment of Accrued FLSA Overtime

-a) Payment is calculated based on the employee’s base salary or hourly rate, longevity, hazardous duty, housing emoluments, and benefit replacement pay.
+a) Payment is calculated based on the employee’s base salary or hourly rate in the non-exempt position, longevity, hazardous duty, housing emoluments, and benefit replacement pay.
 Payment is subject to federal withholding.

 b) Payment will occur under the following circumstances:

 2) FLSA Status Change.
-An employee will be paid all accrued FLSA overtime when the employee’s FLSA status changes from non-exempt to exempt.
+An employee will be paid all accrued FLSA overtime at the rate of pay in the non-exempt position when the employee’s FLSA status changes from non-exempt to exempt.

 3) Transfer Between UT System Administration Departments.
-An employee who transfers from one UT System Administration department to another for any reason and has an FLSA overtime balance will be paid all accrued FLSA overtime by the department from which the employee transfers.
+An employee who transfers from one UT System Administration department to another for any reason and has an FLSA overtime balance will be paid all accrued FLSA overtime at the rate of pay in the non-exempt position by the department from which the employee transfers.

 4) Annually.
 Departments will pay all employees all of their accrued FLSA overtime no later than the fourth quarter of each fiscal year.